-• General lack of providers:

-The Region 6 network is sufficient in terms of provider choice options available to members; however, in rural areas of Clear Creek and Gilpin counties, there are ongoing challenges due to the general deficiency in the number of providers in those areas.
-For example, members are able to access a provider within the time and distance standards in neighboring counties of Region 6, though there are no PCMPs located in Gilpin County.
+- General lack of providers: - The Region 6 network is sufficient in terms of provider choice options available to members; however, in rural areas of Clear Creek and Gilpin counties, there are ongoing challenges due to the general deficiency in the number of providers in those areas.
+For example, members are able to access a provider within the time and distance standards in neighboring counties of Region 6, though there are no PCMPs located in Gilpin County. - Attribution significantly exceeding enrollment limits: - While the provider network continues to adapt operations to ensure member access during the public health emergency, attribution that significantly exceeds currently established enrollment limits is becoming a network maintenance issue.
+Among practices that have received attribution in excess of 100-650+ members each month representing excess volumes of 23%-208% above enrollment limits are those that are unable to sustain high-volume membership.
+Though providers understand enrollment limits are not exact, they have expressed concern with continued participation in the network if they are unable to anticipate the relative volume of their membership based on enrollment limits.
+CCHA is working with these practices and HCPF on various options to help limit and decrease attribution as much as possible. - COVID-19 response:

-• COVID-19 response:

-In response to public health orders due to the COVID-19 outbreak, CCHA and the provider network began implementing alternative processes in March 2020 that continued through this reporting period.
-Though practices have implemented processes to ensure access to certain services such as immunizations and well visits, and some providers have returned to normal business hours, alternate operations remain in place among the broad network.
+In response to public health orders due to the COVID-19 outbreak, CCHA and the provider network began implementing alternative processes in March 2020 that continued through the reporting period.
+Though practices have been taking steps to return to normal business hours and operations that ensure access to routine services such as immunizations and well visits, alternate operations remain in place among the broad network.
 Below is a summary of operations that continue to cause some disruption to network maintenance:

-- Site closures/consolidated care at certain locations - Limited access for non-urgent routine care visits - Group visits canceled - Staff furloughs - Existing staff fulfilling multiple roles to assist with operations developed around COVID-19 - Planning/administering COVID-19 vaccinations - As an additional note, the alternative operations in the bullets above have significant implications for providers, as they are functioning with higher demand and fewer resources.
+- Site closures/consolidated care at certain locations - Reduced access for non-urgent routine care visits - Group visits canceled - Staff furloughs - Planning/administering COVID-19 vaccinations - As an additional note, the alternative operations in the bullets above have significant implications for providers, as they are functioning with higher demand and fewer resources.
 Planning and administering COVID vaccinations increases those existent challenges.
-As such, it should be noted providers have expressed there is very little capacity among the network to participate in new initiatives or respond to additional requests during this public health emergency. - Additionally, financial strain is being exacerbated for PCMPs providing the vaccine, as provider staff are diverted from revenue-producing procedures to administer vaccinations.
+As such, it should be noted providers have expressed there is very little capacity among the network to participate in new initiatives or respond to additional requests during this public health emergency.